Fruit Bats (band): Sub Pop years

 In 2002, Fruit Bats signed with Sub Pop Records.
 It was through friendships Johnson had developed with members of Modest Mouse and The Shins that he was able to get an introduction with the label.
 Fruit Bats' Sub Pop debut, Mouthfuls, was released in April 2003.
 The band continued to tour regularly, traveling with label-mates Iron and Wine and Holopaw, as well as playing some headlining dates.
 That album cycle also saw the band make their major festival debut at Washington state's Sasquatch!
 Music Festival in 2004.
 Mouthfuls’ closing track "When U Love Somebody," of which Johnson has said "I wrote it in the time it takes to sing it" has become a signature song for the band.
 It was featured in the film Youth in Revolt, and has been covered by bands such as The Decemberists, Guster and Said the Whale.

 In 2005, Fruit Bats released their second album for Sub Pop, Spelled in Bones.
 That same year they made their network television debut on Last Call with Carson Daly.
 They also embarked on a co-headline tour with label-mates Rogue Wave, and supported acts such as Son Volt, Ray Lamontagne, and Guster, and also appeared for a performance at Sundance Film Festival.

-Johnson became a member of The Shins in late 2006 and toured with that band until 2010.
-He has described his time in that band as "a total game changer" and influential on Fruit Bats’ work creatively and professionally.
-Of his time with that band he said, "there is no way that you don’t get the DNA of the music.
-It seeps into you.
-I got to totally climb inside of those songs, it was a good influence on me because those are amazing songs… That showed me the inner workings of a successful band with songs that are super connective…I really grew up being in that band.
-It was a total education for me."